-Have you ever found yourself needing to clear up your desk, before you could even start working?
-This is putting additional mental strain on the long list of things that you already need to do.
+Have you ever found yourself needing to clear up your desk before you could even start working?
+This is putting an additional mental strain on the long list of things that you already need to do.
 These barriers to start are creating an illusion of additional strain required.
 When your energy is low, this perception itself is killing the willpower to make a move.

 The more issues you have to start working, the bigger of a deal it will Appear to be.
-Your barrier to working needs to be completely removed before you are even faced with a potential decision.
-This is why so many people are advocating for clearing up your desk, and keeping it sacred.
+Your barrier to the working needs to be completely removed before you are even faced with a potential decision.
+This is why so many people are advocating for clearing up your desk and keeping it sacred.

 Being organized and ready is creating an environment that has a bias for action.
 Removing the roadblocks “to start” when we have a lot of energy and willpower is essential to keeping up with the commitments in the times of struggle when we have low energy and poor willpower.
 This is a transfer of energy that helps us keep up with our commitments, even in situations where usually we would give up.
-Out of all principles in my organized life, I think that this one helped me out the most.
+Out of all principles in an organized life, I think that this one helped me out the most.

-In this issue 3 of Alpha Efficiency Magazine, we covered organizational habits in depth, as well as some of the tools that we believed could help you move this in the right direction.
+In this issue 3 of Alpha Efficiency Magazine, we covered organizational habits in-depth, as well as some of the tools that we believed could help you move this in the right direction.

 I made a commitment to make this blog a better place, and I will extinguish any sort of mediocre content.
-Now I will keep focus of this article on how to be organized and I will have an unconventional approach to it.
+Now I will keep the focus of this article on how to be organized and I will have an unconventional approach to it.
 When we have stuff, we have something to organize actually.
-We are doomed to own objects, but what we don’t realize is that we have to many stuff, our minds start to clog.
+We are doomed to own objects, but what we don’t realize is that we have to many things, our minds start to clog.
 We keep track of all the things that we own.

 Minimalism is the key to a solid work environment!